TL;DR

 SD-WAN is built to handle those needs, giving businesses a network that adapts to cloud-first environments, supports remote work models, and scales as new sites and users come online.

-Top 6 Benefits of SD-WAN Solutions
+Top 6 SD-WAN Benefits

 Here are the biggest benefits of switching to Software-Defined WAN solutions: